kobiyoyo/RailsJWTToken/README.md

   skip_before_action :verify_authenticity_token, raise: false
 end
 ````
 Lastly, Rails no longer uses `config/secrets.yml` to hold the secret_key_base that is used for various security features, including generating JWTs with the Knock gem.
-Rails now uses an encoded file called `config/credentials.yml.enc`.
-Add the below line to the Knock configuration file
+Rails now use an encoded file called `config/credentials.yml.enc`.
+Add the below line to the Knock configuration file.
 ````ruby
 # config/initializers/knock.rb
 config.token_secret_signature_key = -> { Rails.application.credentials.secret_key_base }

 ````
 ## Current_user
-You also have access directly to `current_user` which will try to authenticate or return nil
+You also have access directly to `current_user` which will try to authenticate.
  ````ruby
 def index
   if current_user